dbrattli/aioreactive/README.md

 ## Producers may be iterated asynchronously

-Producers are also `AsyncIterable` and also be iterated asynchronously:
+Producers implements `AsyncIterable` and may also be iterated asynchronously.
+This effectively transform us from a async push model to an async pull model.
+We do this without any queueing as push by the `AsyncSource` will await the pull by the `AsyncIterator` before continuing.

 ```
 xs = Producer.from_iterable([1, 2, 3])